 A: Yes, Pre-Application meetings are strongly encouraged to help expedite the permitting process and better ensure that any issues are addressed early in the process.
 Please be prepared to present all available project information at the Pre-Application meeting.
 To schedule a Pre-Application meeting please go to the link below, complete and submit the Pre-Application form.
 You will be contacted by a Project Reviewer to set-up an appointment.

 Q: Who is my Project Reviewer or who can I contact with questions?

-Please clink the following link to find contacts for the Wetlands and Waterways Program that will be happy to assist you with any questions regarding an existing or proposed project.
+A: Please refer to the following link to find contacts for the Wetlands and Waterways Program who will be happy to assist you with any questions regarding an existing or proposed project.

 Q: I would like to construct a Living Shoreline or have a Living Shoreline at my property and need advice on how to design it and/or how to properly maintain it.
 Who can I contact for assistance?